Founder George Ardill, a printer and preacher, opens a Women’s Refuge in Sussex St Sydney known as the Home of Hope

 Communicare changed its name to Integricare, having established itself in the early learning sector and providing services in family day care, supported playgroups and family support services.

-With over 200 employees and 13 early learning centres, Integricare also offers caring support services to families in need.
+With over 200 employees, early learning centres and preschools, Integricare also offers caring support services to families in need.